thedemodev/wdlk-shopify-store/README.md

 ### Shopify Framework & Timber

 #### Syncing & Watching With the shopify_theme
-In shopify you develop locally and use a syncing utility to push your changes to the server instantly, where you can view them.
+In Shopify you develop locally and use a syncing utility to push your changes to the server instantly, where you can view them.

 The shopify_theme gem comes to rescue!!